Skip to main content

 Alex the African Grey Parrot*

-I had no idea if Cheda's native parrot language was any good, after all he was born in captivity and spent his entire life seeing other parrots only on TV.
+I had no idea if Cheda's native parrot language was any good, after all, he was born in captivity and spent his entire life seeing other parrots only on TV.
 To give a little more thought on the matter, even in those custom captivities with multiple animals of the same species sharing the same cage, so to speak, I doubt that they are able to use their 'native language' so well, or at all.
-Think about this - if a human baby is isolated from any social activity from the moment of birth, how would he or she be different from other animal species?
+Think about this: if a human baby is isolated from any social activity from the moment of birth, how would he or she be different from other animal species?
 With nobody around to teach him/her the human language, the baby would grow up and communicate only with different sounds and gestures.
 The same as what appears to be the animal language.
 But do animals have a language similar to what we humans developed over the eons?
 To articulate sounds into words and sentences?
 To actually speak to each other?
 At least with those species considered to be more intelligent than others?
-Perhaps among not so many scientists out there who are endlessly researching animal verbal abilities, the best answers we can hope to get is from Denise Herzing, who are contentiously studying wild Atlantic spotted dolphins off the coast of the Bahamas for 28 years.
+Perhaps among not so many scientists out there who are endlessly researching animal verbal abilities, the best answers we can hope to get are from Denise Herzing, who has been contentiously studying wild Atlantic spotted dolphins off the coast of the Bahamas for 28 years.

 Denise Herzing & Wild Dolphin Project**